opencardev/crankshaft/README.md

 This is the source code repository, just in case you want to build the system yourself.
 To get the binary without dealing with all this stuff, please head to [GetCrankshaft.com](http://getcrankshaft.com).
 There you can find guides and videos too.

+Known problems
+--

+For some reason, Crankshaft is giving error #2 when connecting with many phones (does not connect to Android Auto).
+If you actually compile OpenAuto with X11, it will work.
+For now the only phone I have verified to work is Google Pixel 1.
+Please be patient if Crankshaft does not work yet for you.
+Next alpha version will hopefully be able to address this problem.

 Does it work for you?
 --

 If you have a chance to try it, please spend a minute to report back at [Hardware Compatibility List](https://github.com/htruong/crankshaft/issues/2).

 Want to report a problem?
 --